github/developer.github.com/content/changes/2014-11-20-organization-admins-api-preview.md

 #### Adding an organization admin

-To add a new organization admin, use the new [Add organization membership][add-org-membership] endpoint, specifying a role of `"admin"` in the request body.
+To add a new organization admin, use the new [Add or update organization membership][add-org-membership] endpoint, specifying a role of `"admin"` in the request body.
 This replaces adding or inviting people to the Owners team.

+#### Removing an organization admin

+To remove someone from the organization role but keep them as a member of their teams, use the new [Add or update organization membership] endpoint, specifying a role of `"member"` in the request body.
+This replaces removing people from the Owners team.

 #### Listing organization admins